Spider-Man Unlimited (video game): Development and release

+Reception

-ReceptionSpider-Man Unlimited has been well received by customers; as of December 2014, it has been downloaded more than 30 million times.
+Spider-Man Unlimited has been well received by customers; as of December 2014, it has been downloaded more than 30 million times.
 Media outlets noted it had a "dedicated" and "hardcore" fanbase.
 Critics have provided "generally favorable reviews", according to Metacritic, which assigns a score of 79 out of 100 based on 10 reviews.
 Jim Squires, writing for Gamezebo, stated the game "is both how you do a runner right AND how you do a superhero game right".
 Shaun Musgrave of TouchArcade recommended it to both Spider-Man fans and endless runner fans.
 Polygon's Justin McElroy said "Spider-Man Unlimited is a top-notch game all on its own".
 The staff of Download.com appreciated its combination of "great graphics, super-spidey skills, and the old-school feel of a classic runner game".
 For 148Apps.com, Jennifer Allen wrote, "Despite [some problems], Spider-Man Unlimited is a surprisingly well-made endless runner".
 Peter Willington of Pocket Gamer wrote that those waiting for a Spider-Man game would "be disappointed" but that it is "a high quality auto-runner".

 Squires, Willington, and McElroy praised the responsiveness of the game's controls, and the Download.com staff enjoyed its intuitiveness.
 Regarding the audio, Musgrave and Willington praised the voice acting, Musgrave commended the soundtrack, and Willington praised the sound effects.
 Musgrave, Willington, and McElroy also commended the animation; Musgrave and Willington mainly appreciated the comic book-like style, and Musgrave and McElroy the varied environments.
 Squires said it has "a perfect mix of speed, humor, missions, and collectibles", while McElroy and the Download.com staff highlighted the possibility of having collectible Spider-Men.
 Squires and Musgrave praised the variability between running, swinging, climbing and free-falling; the former stated, "the result is a game that continues to feel fresh long after the hundredth play".

 Musgrave commented, "the art style does sometimes hinder the gameplay", and Willington was critical of the story mode, which he said had a "weak plot" and lacked character development.
 The Download.com staff also noted some lags and software bugs, while Musgrave and Allen stated the controls sometimes had problems recognizing swipes.
 Squires commented that a problem of the game is its level cap limit when the player is using only one character.
 However, according to Musgrave, the game's energy system was "the biggest point of controversy"; he, Willington, Allen, and Mike Fahey of Kotaku criticized it.
 In opposition, McElroy said the energy system is a "microtransaction hook" that is easily surmountable without spending any real money, and Squires affirmed that because of the duration of a run it "ends up feeling a lot fairer in practice than it sounds on paper".
 While David Chapman of Common Sense Media generally praised the game, saying it "does a great job of capturing the feel of the comic books", he was critical of its frequent adverstising and pop-ups that contributed to what he described as an "ever-present push to buy something".